CI/CD on HPC¶

 variables:

-SCHEDULER_PARAMETERS: -p power9
+SCHEDULER_PARAMETERS: -p barnard

-Current limitations¶
+Current Limitations¶

 - Every runner job is currently limited to one hour.
 Once this time limit passes, the runner job gets canceled regardless of the requested runtime from Slurm.
 This time includes the waiting time for HPC resources.